kuldeepguptahub/customerchurn/README.md

 - Predict customer churn probability with high recall
 - Understand what drives churn at an individual level
 - Build an explainable, lightweight web app using Streamlit
-- Package it as a professional, portfolio-grade ML project

 ---